ibrahim-kocyigit/ibm-data-science-professional-certificate/02-tools-for-data-science/notes.md

 * Online communities (e.g., Kagge)
 * Search engines (e.g., Google Dataset Search)

-#### Community Data Licence Aggrement (CDLA)
+#### Community Data License Agreement (CDLA)
-* Created by the Linux Foundation to address licencing issues specific to datasets.
+* Created by the Linux Foundation to address licensing issues specific to datasets.
 The CDLA makes it easier to share and use open data while respecting creator's rights.
 * **CDLA-Sharing:** Allows use and modification of data, but requires sharing modified versions under the same license.
 * **CDLA-Permissive:** Allow use and modification without requiring sharing of changes.
-* **Important note:** Neither licence restricts the sharing or licensing the results derived from the data (e.g., machine learning models).
+* **Important note:** Neither license restricts the sharing or licensing the results derived from the data (e.g., machine learning models).

 ### Additional Sources of Datasets
 #### Government Data: